 The leadership of To Improve the Academy, its authors, reviewers, and other contributors are bound by the POD Network’s Ethical Guidelines for Educational Developers.
 Along with other considerations listed below, these guidelines help ensure that all published work is consistent with the organization’s core values, that it meets the highest standards for rigorous, ethical scholarship, and that all authors and contributors are treated equitably and humanely throughout the complete publication process.

-Upon receiving a manuscript, the primary editor checks whether it is blinded properly, ensuring there are no direct references to the authors, the authors’ institution, their educational development programs, or other published work.
+Upon receiving a manuscript, the primary editor checks whether it is anonymized properly, ensuring there are no direct references to the authors, the authors’ institution, their educational development programs, or other published work.
 The editor also removes all metadata from submitted files.

 In cases where invited reviewers are still able to determine the identity of authors, they must decline the review.

-If at any time the integrity of the blind review process is compromised, the process is halted, any review information received is destroyed, and an entirely new review process with new reviewers is initiated.
+If at any time the integrity of the anonymous review process is compromised, the process is halted, any review information received is destroyed, and an entirely new review process with new reviewers is initiated.

 To ensure researchers act in good faith, all human subject research studies published in TIA require approval through a formal Institutional Review Board (IRB).
 Authors should include the IRB protocol number in the main body text or in a footnote.